If you prefer to always view the website in English, please click here.

 Why have these measures been approved?

-Furthermore, the Government seeks to accelerate the energy transition to make Spain more resilient.
-Electrification is encouraged, investment in renewables is streamlined, and energy storage is promoted so that, in future crises, the country is less dependent on conflicts in third countries.
+The direct cause was the extreme volatility in energy markets caused by the war in Iran and the blockade of the Strait of Hormuz.
+On the other hand, the Executive seeks to accelerate the energy transition to make Spain more resilient.
+Electrification is being promoted, investment in renewables is being streamlined, and energy storage is being boosted so that, in future crises, the country relies less on conflicts in third-party nations.

 How do you know if these measures affect you?